snigdhagit/snigdha/content/home/research.md

   <div class="alert"> <p> In analyses where an initial selection has been made based on data, subsequent inferences must be made while accounting for this selection process.
 Selective inference offers a rigorous statistical framework for making honest inferences after selection. </p>

-<p>  Some of the early work in this field was mainly focused on: (i) using parametric models, such as a Gaussian model, for inferences, and (ii) dealing with selection events that have polyhedral shapes.
-These methods were limited in their ability to efficiently compute inferences in different models, handle multiple selections on a single dataset, or compute integrative inferences across multiple datasets.
-My recent work and ongoing work address these limitations, making way for flexible, tractable and scalable methods of selective inference.
+<p>  Early work in this field was restricted to: (i) using parametric models, such as a Gaussian model, for making inferences, and (ii) addressing selection events with polyhedral shapes.
+These methods had limitations in efficiently computing selective inferences across different models, handling multiple selections within a single dataset, and computing integrative inferences across multiple datasets.
+My recent and ongoing work aims to overcome these limitations, paving the way for flexible, tractable, and scalable methods of selective inference.
 </p>

 </div>